 - Hospitality management, tourism management, sport management, entertainment management

 Yes, students do have to pay tuition to enroll in RETL 295: Retailing Practicum and RETL 495: Retailing Internship, just as for any other courses.
 These are online, academic courses that require each student to work for at least 300 hours for each course but also require students to read the course syllabi, complete academic assignments, and submit those assignments online in Blackboard to earn grades and 6 credits for each course.
-Look up information about tuition and fees on the UofSC Bursar’s website.
+Look up information about tuition and fees on the USC Bursar’s website.

 Before you can do your practicum or internship, students must have completed the pre-requisite courses.
 The pre-requisite to RETL 295: Retailing Practicum is RETL 265: Principles of Retailing.
 The pre-requisite to RETL 495: Retailing Internship is RETL 295: Retailing Practicum.
 None of these courses may be taken concurrently/simultaneously.
-All approvals are done in Handshake; therefore, retailing majors are required to access their Handshake account through the UofSC Career Center.
+All approvals are done in Handshake; therefore, retailing majors are required to access their Handshake account through the USC Career Center.
 Then, you will follow these steps to seek approval:

 Secure a practicum or internship position.